project-slippi/slippi-wiki/SPEC.md

 | 0x3C | Percent | float | Current damage percent | 1.4.0

 #### Processed Buttons
 Look at bits set to see processed buttons pressed.
-Lower uint16 is equivalent to the `Physical Buttons` field, see table [Physical Buttons](#physical-buttons).
+Lower uint16 has the same structure as the `Physical Buttons` field, see table [Physical Buttons](#physical-buttons).
 Found in [Pre-Frame Update](#pre-frame-update).

 | Bit Number | Bit Value | Description |
 | --- | --- | --- |